jrcz-data-science-lab/virtual_anatomy_quiz_ts/README.md

 - Implementing a full grading system to store scores on submissions.
 - Adding user authentication and roles (e.g., Teacher, Student Admin).
-- Building a web UI for managing the Mesh Catalog and Organ Groups directly within the application.
+- Building a web UI for managing the Mesh Catalog and Organ Groups directly within the application (CRUD meshes and organ groups directly from this site).
 - Quiz templates